 Jack Russell terriers are very energetic, and as such, they typically require about 40 minutes of exercise per day.
 They have a tendency to dig, so you need to watch them closely if you leave them unattended in fenced-in backyards so they don’t escape.

 As for their coats, they generally boast white, cream, light brown, dark brown and even black coloration.
 The texture ranges from rough and scruffy to smooth and soft, but no matter the texture, these pooches only require brushing once or twice a week to ward off shedding.

-Lively and active dogs, Jack Russell terriers have lots of energy to burn and love to hunt.
-This makes the breed a great choice for those with lifestyles that include hiking or hunting but a not-so-great choice for those who live in smaller spaces or situations where the pooch can’t get plenty of exercise.
+Lively and active puppies, Jack Russell Terriers have lots of energy to burn.
+This makes the breed a great choice for those with lifestyles that include hiking or hunting but a not-so-great choice for those who live in smaller spaces unless you are willing to feed their natural instincts with plenty of exercises.

-Further, the ingrained desire to hunt makes Jack Russell terriers see other pets — including smaller cats, hamsters and even reptiles — as prey rather than pal.
-Their working nature, however, helps these tenacious little hunters get along well with other hunting dogs, though they may be aggressive with some smaller breeds.
+Their working nature, however, helps these tenacious little hunters get along well with other hunting dogs, though they may be playful with some smaller breeds.

 Call 813-444-4365 if you want to learn more about adoptable puppies in our care.
 We also have Jack Russell puppies for sale in the greater bay area, including Tampa, Pinellas Park, St. Petersburg, Bradenton, Sarasota and Wesley Chapel.